Diffusion layer

 At slow scan rates, the diffusion layer is large, on the order of micrometers, whereas at fast scan rates the diffusion layer is nanometers in thickness.
 The relationship is described in part by the Cottrell equation.

 Relevant to cyclic voltammetry, the diffusion layer has negligible volume compared the volume of the bulk solution.
 For this reason, cyclic voltammetry experiments have an inexhaustible supply of fresh analyte.

+The diffusion layer should not be confused with the similar-sounding diffuse layer, which is generally much thinner than the diffusion layer and also exists even at equilibrium.
+The diffuse layer arises from electrostatics and its thickness is governed by the Debye length, whereas the diffusion layer arises from driven (non-equilibrium) flows of solutes and its thickness is governed by diffusion (as above) or convection.